Analysis | What Is Vegan Leather, and Should You Be Wearing It?

 6. Is fake leather new?

 No, but the natural versions are relatively recent innovations and are especially appealing to a new brand of consumer who is cutting down on meat intake and trying to reduce his or her environmental footprint.
 At the same time, apparel makers for all budgets are committing to making fashion more sustainable.
 That’s increasing the appeal of nature-based leather substitutes as well as recycled plastic and more refined plastic derivatives like water-borne and solvent-free polyurethanes that are safer for people to work with.
-Pinatex is made from the waste of the pineapple industry -- pineapple leaves.
-The fibers are extracted, felted and processed without the use of chemicals and heavy metals, but non-biodegradable petroleum based resins and PLA or bio-plastic are still used.
+To make pinatex, fibers are extracted from pineapple leaves, then felted and processed without the use of chemicals and heavy metals.
+But non-biodegradable petroleum based resins and PLA or bio-plastic are still used.

 7. How is real leather holding up?